Work Environment

 - Interpret exercise program participant data to evaluate progress or identify needed program changes.

-- Prescribe individualised exercise programs, specifying equipment, such as treadmill, exercise bicycle, ergometers, or perceptual goggles.
+- Prescribe individualised exercise programmes, specifying equipment, such as treadmill, exercise bicycle, ergometers, or perceptual goggles.

 - Provide clinical oversight of exercise for participants at all risk levels.